Meet the School of Health Sciences

 Tutor support and expertise

 In the School of Health Sciences, we have a clinical-led focus to our teaching, ensuring everything you learn is up-to-date and relevant to an NHS care setting.
-Our lecturers are all current healthcare professionals working in the NHS, including Roz Clegg, who has been a qualified Physician Associate for over 10 years.
+Our lecturers are all current healthcare professionals working in the NHS, including Roz Clegg, who has been a qualified Physician Associate for eight years.
 You will also be taught by a multidisciplinary team of guest lecturers, made up of local doctors, nurses, midwives and other healthcare workers.

 Throughout your placements, you will have an educational supervisor, who is a senior clinician.
 They will guide you through you experience and feed into your evidence portfolio.
 At the beginning of your course, you’ll also be assigned a personal tutor, who will provide you with one-to-one academic and pastoral support.